Mohamed02/ReactJS/ReactApp1/Readme.txt

 3. For building Static Html use Gatby

 4. For Creating Native App go for React Native with Expo (I am not sure what is native app)

+UseState function:

+React provides a useState function which is a hook for maintining state in a function.
+Normally react has a state varialble only for components and not for functions

+useEffect Function:

+use effect function is helpful to execute any operation which are not a part of rendering ui, this includes giving an alert message or console.log